Online Native Children’s and YA Writing Intensive

 Thank you to the Writing Barn for their ongoing support and flexibility and to Rainbow Weekend Intensive for permission to model our language on theirs.

-Rosemary Brosnan has worked at HarperCollins for twenty years and recently took the helm at the new Quill Tree Books and Heartdrum imprints.
+Rosemary Brosnan has worked at HarperCollins for twenty-one years and recently took the helm at the new Quill Tree Books and Heartdrum imprints.
 Throughout her career, she has been committed to publishing diverse voices.
 She has published picture books, nonfiction, chapter books, graphic novels, and fiction for all ages.
-Authors and illustrators Brosnan has worked with include Elizabeth Acevedo, author of Boston Globe/Horn Book Award winner, National Book Award winner, Michael L. Printz Award winner, and Pura Belpré winner The Poet X; American Indian Youth Literature Honor Book author Christine Day; Newbery and Carnegie Medalist Neil Gaiman; Newbery Honor author Gail Carson Levine; Newbery Honor author Norma Fox Mazer; National Ambassador for Young People’s Literature Walter Dean Myers; Carnegie Medalist Patrick Ness; New York Times bestselling author Lauren Oliver; National Book Award winner Neal Shusterman; New York Times bestselling and American Indian Youth Literature Award-winning novelist Cynthia Leitich Smith; Newbery Honor author Stephanie Tolan; and Newbery Honor author, three-time National Book Award Finalist, and Coretta Scott King Award winner Rita Williams-Garcia.
+Authors and illustrators Brosnan has worked with include Elizabeth Acevedo, author of Boston Globe/Horn Book Award winner, National Book Award winner, Michael L. Printz Award winner, and Pura Belpré winner for THE POET X; American Indian Youth Literature Honor Book author Christine Day; Newbery and Carnegie Medalist Neil Gaiman; Newbery Honor author Gail Carson Levine; Newbery Honor author Norma Fox Mazer; National Ambassador for Young People's Literature Walter Dean Myers; Carnegie Medalist Patrick Ness; New York Times bestselling author Lauren Oliver; National Book Award winner Neal Shusterman; New York Times bestselling and American Indian Youth Literature Award-winning novelist Cynthia Leitich Smith; Newbery Honor author Stephanie Tolan; and Newbery Honor author, three-time National Book Award Finalist, and Coretta Scott King Award winner Rita Williams-Garcia.